pjfanning/micrometer-akka-sample/README.md

 # micrometer-akka-sample

 This sample demonstrates how to add *Micrometer-Akka* metrics to your application.
-Micrometer-Akka is in experimental mode and is based on [Prometheus-Akka](https://github.com/Workday/prometheus-akka) - and still has the same package names and application.conf setting.
+Micrometer-Akka is in experimental mode and is based on [Prometheus-Akka](https://github.com/Workday/prometheus-akka) - and still has the same application.conf setting.

 The experimental code for Micrometer-Akka is in a [branch](https://github.com/pjfanning/prometheus-akka/tree/micrometer-akka) of Prometheus-Akka.